wahabk/Clinostat/README.md

 This is based on the European Space Agency's work, specifically on [Jack Van Loon's clinorotation work](https://doi.org/10.3389/fpls.2019.01577).

 OpenClino is designed to be simple, accessible, affordable, and **reliable**.
 It is designed to make use of 3D printing's strengths and requires *no machining* and minimum tools.
 To build OpenClino all non-printed parts are available off the shelf, mainly 3d printer stepper motors, belts, controllers, and skateboard bearings.
-All these parts are rated for thousands of hours of operation, and I have fully tested OpenClino to run for a minimum of 100.
+All these parts are rated for thousands of hours of operation, and I have fully tested OpenClino to run for a minimum of 100 hours.

 ## Documentation